kostapc/mongo-queue-java/README.md

 Async java message queue using MongoDB as a backend.

-This fork use the latest MongoDB version with the latest Java Driver (version 3.2.2) and contains wrapper that hide MongoDB driver API and allow queue plain java objects.
+This fork use the latest MongoDB version with the latest Java Driver and contains wrapper that hide MongoDB driver API and allow using plain java objects in queue.

-Fake MongoDB added to project ([Fongo](https://github.com/fakemongo/fongo)) to be used in the unit tests.
-Fongo is a standalone mock server simulating 90% of MongoDB completely developed in Java.
-While it aims to be 100% compatible, this is obviously not easy to achieve and some incompatibilities exist which are also reflected in two unit tests here.
+Unit tests based on real MongoDB with testcontainers.

 ## issues and feature requests